 12. Ladakh Harvest Festival

 The fortnight of celebration that is the Harvest Festival in Ladakh is one of merriment and delight.
-The entire region of Ladakh is in a joyous mood and the celebrations go on with much gusto.
+The entire region of Ladakh is in a joyous mood, and the celebrations go on with much enthusiasm.
 Being a challenging terrain, with access cut off from the rest of the world for many portions of Ladakh, the harvest season, in particular, is an occasion to treasure.

 Thus, the harvest festival witnesses’ rich cultural displays including, folk performances, mask dances, wedding ceremonies, archery, theatre, music, polo capping up with the main highlight – carnival parade through Leh’s streets with everyone participating, climaxing at the Polo Grounds.

-The extravaganza is an appreciation of agriculture in the livelihood of Ladakhi folk and there is a due representation of the plethora of cultures of the region and celebrates the blend of traditions.
-The finest display of color, talent, art, hard work and skill will definitely leave you awe-struck.
+The extravaganza is an appreciation of agriculture in the livelihood of Ladakhi folk, and there is a due representation of the plethora of cultures of the region and celebrates the blend of traditions.
+The finest display of color, talent, art, hard work and skill will leave you awe-struck.

 13. Chemday Wangchok Festival

-The 28th and 29th day of the ninth month of Tibetan calendar mark the beginning of Chemday Wangchok.
+The 28th and 29th days of the ninth month of the Tibetan calendar mark the beginning of Chemday Wangchuck.
 This festival is celebrated in 370-year-old Chemrey Monastery, established by Buddhist Lama Taktsang Repa, situated 44 km from Leh.
-Tantamount to the Buddhist culture, this festival marks the victory of good over the evil.
+Tantamount to the Buddhist culture, this festival marks the victory of good over evil.

 You can visit Chemrey Monastery on your trip to Pangong Tso from Leh.